Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Continuous-Time Dynamics Model

-As $\tilde \Force$ is also in the friction cone, the convex combination differential inclusion \eqref{eq:SustainedContactInclusion} can generate sustained contact with this choice of $\dot t$.
-As a result, $t(s)$ neither evolves directly with $s$ nor remains constant; effectively, simulation via \eqref{eq:SustainedContactInclusion} slows down time by a factor of $(1 + \Norm{\NormalForce}_1)$.
-We will see in a later section that the averge slow-down factor does not grow arbitrarily large under mild assumptions.
+The convex combination DI \eqref{eq:SustainedContactInclusion} can then generate sustained contact with this choice of $\dot t$.
+As a result, $t(s)$ neither evolves directly with $s$ nor remains constant; effectively, solutions of \eqref{eq:SustainedContactInclusion} slow down time by a factor of $(1 + \Norm{\NormalForce}_1)$.
+We will show that this factor is bounded on average under mild assumptions.